The cluster modular group of the dimer model: Background

-A triple point diagram in $\mathbb T$ is a collection of oriented curves called strands in $\mathbb T$, determined up to isotopy, such that: \begin{enumerate} \item Three strands meet at each intersection point. \item No loop is homologically trivial. \item The orientations on the strands induce consistent orientations on the complementary regions. \end{enumerate} A triple point diagram in $\mathbb T$ is \textit{minimal} if the lift of any strand to the plane has no self intersections and the lifts of any two strands to the plane has no parallel bigons.\\

-We recall the eqiuvalence between minimal triple point digarams in $\mathbb T$ and minimal bipartite torus graphs from \cite{GK12}: \begin{enumerate} \item To convert a minimal bipartite graph to a triple point diagram, first perform a sequence of moves inverse to shrinking a 2-valent white vertex to get a bipartite graph in which all black vertices are 3-valent.
-Draw all zig-zag strands so that the black complementary regions are now triangles.
-Shrink all these black triangle regions into points to get a triple point diagram.
+We recall the equivalence between minimal triple point diagrams in $\mathbb T$ and minimal bipartite torus graphs from \cite{GK12}: \begin{enumerate} \item To convert a minimal bipartite torus graph to a triple point diagram, we first expand all black vertices with degree greater than or equal to $4$ by moves inverse to shrinking a degree $2$ white vertex to get a graph in which all black vertices have degree $3$.
+Then we draw all zig-zag paths so that the black complementary regions are now triangles.
+Finally we shrink all these black triangle regions into points to get a triple point diagram.

-\item To go from triple point diagrams to bipartite graphs, resolve each triple point into a counterclockwise triangle.
-Put a black vertex in each complimentary region that is oriented counterclockwise and a white vertex in each complimentary region that is oriented clockwise.
+\item To construct a bipartite graph from a triple point diagram, we start by resolving each triple point into a counterclockwise triangle.
+Put a black vertex in each complementary region that is oriented counterclockwise and a white vertex in each complimentary region that is oriented clockwise.
 Edges between black and white vertices are given by the vertices of the resolved triple point diagram.
-Faces of the bipartite graph will be the regions where the orientations alternate. \end{enumerate} Under this correspondence, the elementary transformations on bipartite graphs correspond to 2-2 moves as shown in Figure \ref{eq}.
+The faces of the bipartite graph will be the regions where the orientations alternate. \end{enumerate} Under this correspondence, we have: